 In 1904, the New York City subway system opens at City Hall, launching a new era in mass transit in one of the world’s largest cities.

-At the turn of the 20th century, New York City was the largest city in the United States, bustling with commerce, industry, and a growing population.
+At the turn of the twentieth century, New York City was the largest city in the United States, bustling with commerce, industry and a growing population.
 As the streets of the long, narrow island of Manhattan became more congested, elevated railways were erected to provide rapid public transportation around the city.
 The earliest of these was constructed in the late 1860s.

 As elevated train tracks sprang up across the city, it became clear to city planners that an alternative was needed to stay ahead of New York’s demand for mass transit and to assist development in some of the farther reaches of the city.
 London had already operated an underground transit system since 1863, and Boston opened the United States’ first subway in 1897.
 Now New York looked beneath its streets for a potential solution.